shank136/tech_challenge/README.md

 ### UI Checklist

-- React App using functional based components and hooks has been created.
+- React App using functional based components and hooks have been created.
 No class based components have been created.

 - 2 views ( pages ) have been created using React Router.